joelfatnugget/obsidian_notes/1 - Full Notes/(a) - Church/Cell Group - Definition and Purpose.md

 > [!IMPORTANT] What is the purpose of Small Group?

+Small groups aren’t about helping me feel part of things, or helping me to connect with people, or even expressing my commitment to church.
+In fact, they are not really about me at all.
+The reason to go to a small group is that _**God has called me to love you and be an agent of your growth in Christ**._ I go because you need me to speak the Word of Christ to you (and because I need to hear it from you).

+The reason God calls us together in community is so that the Word of Christ can dwell richly in our midst and grow us to be like him.
+This happens as we love each other by patiently, kindly and humbly speaking that word to each other in any way we can.
+The passage mentions a number of ways we can do this—it speaks of teaching and admonishing and singing and giving thanks.
+We could easily flesh that list out with other speaking verbs like reminding, encouraging, exhorting, discussing, chewing over, and asking-the-kind-of-dumb-but-obvious-question-that-helps-everyone.
+Whatever mode of speech is involved, the content is ‘the Word of Christ’ and the purpose is to help one another grow to be like Christ.

+Some days you want to receive from the Cell groups, and you need to receive.
+But on those days that you don’t necessary need to receive, are you able to give?
+Cuz there might be someone else out there who needs to receive on that particular day.

 The purpose ties in very closely to how the idea of Small Groups were being formed.
 Any thoughts on how Small Groups were formed?
 1. Acts 2:42-47
 ### The Fellowship of the Believers